idvorkin/idvorkin.github.io/about.md

 Of course!
 Press ? to see them.
 Mobile browsers don't support keyboard shortcuts though.

-### What is the anchovie problem, and what is the monkey button:
+### What is the anchovy problem, and what is the monkey button:

 The monkey button selects a random page.
-It's the solution to Seth Goden's anchovie problem:
+It's the solution to Seth Goden's anchovy problem:

 \*Cleaning out the fridge after a power failure, I found three half-empty containers of anchovies.
 Because they magically migrate to the back of the fridge, every time I had needed some, I ended up opening a new jar, because the old ones were invisible.
 Not just invisible if I had looked for them, but so invisible that it never even occurred to me to look for them.